vissense/vissense-demo/README.md

 [A playground for VisSense.js](https://vissense.github.io/vissense-demo/).

-This project aims to provide a basic overview about what [VisSense.js](https://github.com/vissense/vissense) can actually do for you.
+This project aims to provide a basic overview about what [VisSense.js](https://github.com/vissense/vissense) can do for you.

-It is more or less a proof-of-concept type of poject - so the source is still a bit messy.
+It is a proof-of-concept type of project - so the source is still a bit messy.

 Contribute